How To Create The Comfiest Breastfeeding Station

 Breastfeeding log or mobile device.

 Have your phone with you so you can track your breastfeeding session using the Medela Family app.
-You can log which breast you’ve last pumped or breastfed and even keep track of how much time you spent on each side.
+You can log which breast you’ve last pumped or expressed from and even keep track of how much time you spent on each side.

 Some mamas have to deal with sore nipples while breastfeeding, which can become very painful.
 Keep soothing Purelan nipple cream with you to for the relief you deserve.
 It’s safe for both mama and baby, and it glides on smoothly and gently without causing a mess!
 You can also consider hydrogel pads for cooling and soothing sore nipples.
 Of course, make sure to visit your doctor if this issue persists.